-MySQL DATEDIFF function is one of the Date Functions, which is useful to find the difference between two dates and returns the number of days.
-Let us see how to use this MySQL Datediff function to find the difference between dates with example.
+MySQL DATEDIFF function is one of the Date methods, which is useful to find the difference between two dates and returns the number of days.
+Let us see how to use this Datediff function to find and returns the number of days between two dates with an example.

-The basic syntax of the DATEDIFF Function in MySQL is as shown below:
+The basic syntax of the DATEDIFF Function is as shown below:

 DATEDIFF(Expression1, Expression2);

-The DATEDIFF function subtracts Date Expression2 from Expression1 (Expression1 – Expression2) and returns the value.
+It subtracts Expression2 from Expression1 (Expression1 – Expression2) and returns the value.
 It won’t consider the Time value into consideration.

 MySQL DATEDIFF function Example

-The below-shown queries help you understand the use of this MySQL Date Difference function.
-Here, we are finding the difference in the total number of days between Date and time expression.
+The below shown queries help you understand the use of this Date Difference method.
+Here, we are finding the difference in the total number of days between the Datetime expression.

 SELECT DATEDIFF('2019-02-28', '2019-01-01');